dapphub/dapptools/src/dapp/README.md

 While other forms of tests are always run against the post state of the `setUp()` function in the testing contract, it can be also be useful to check whether a property is satisfied at every possible contract state.
 This can be done with the `invariant*` testing type.
-When running an invariant test, hevm will invoke any state mutating function from any non-testing contract available after the `setUp()` function has been run, checking the `invariant*` after each run.
+When running an invariant test, hevm will invoke any state mutating function from all addresses returned by a call to `targetContracts()`, if such a function exists in the testing contracts.
+If no such method exists, it will invoke methods from any non-testing contract available after the `setUp()` function has been run, checking the `invariant*` after each run.

 The `--depth` paramenter determines how many transactions deep each test will run, while the `--fuzz-runs` parameter